 Other options include homeschooling or individual learning (e.g., programming), distance learning, and computer-aided learning.
 Homeschooling can be utilized as an addition to formal education to prepare for formal learning and a substitute for formal learning.
 Broadcasters, both private and public, provide courses and programs that aid in elementary education.

 Non-formal education is defined as adult primary education, adult literacy or similar education preparation.
 In non-formal education, a person (who is not enrolled in school) can learn literacy and other skills or work-related abilities.
-Informal education is usually conducted on the campus where students can acquire academic, basic or business-related skills.
+Informal education is usually conducted on campus where students can acquire academic, basic or business-related skills.

 Schools can be split into two sections formal as well as informal.
 Based on the purpose, educational organizations can be classified into two categories, active and passive, and according to their form, they are formal, informal, and informal.
-These include schools, universities, libraries, universities.
+These include schools, universities, libraries, and universities.
 And religious institutions and leisure clubs, museums or art galleries, an art gallery, zoo, etc. Informal agencies are establishments that have an enormous influence on the education of people and a continuous basis all their life.
 Previously, children’s formal education was the responsibility of universities and schools.

 We looked at the role of schools as educational institutions in this part.
 To be used in the guidelines we have, this aspect concentrates on the non-formal learning of children and young people.
 That are not part of the school system.
 When it is understood that a large part of learning takes place beyond the classroom or the traditional limits of classes and sessions, a simple differentiation between formal and informal education could be sufficient; in particular.
 There can be significant issues in categorizing educational activities based on involvement in associations and groups (associative pathways).
 Sometimes, it could be informal, and sometimes formal and, if part of a school, it is formal.